AtenDesignGroup/NEON-Data-Skills/tutorials/Python/Hyperspectral/hyperspectral-classification/Classification_PCA_py/Classification_PCA_py.md

 ---
 syncID: 9a1e6798f2e94a71bbcd1c6a1f5946d2
 title: "Classification of Hyperspectral Data with Principal Components Analysis (PCA) in Python"
-description: "Learn to classify spectral data using the Principal Components Analysis (PCA) method."
+description: "Test - Learn to classify spectral data using the Principal Components Analysis (PCA) method."
 dateCreated: 2017-06-21
 authors: Paul Gader
 contributors:
 estimatedTime: